chuckpreslar/librarian/README.md

 }
 ```

-To select only certain columns from a table, you may pass their name's to your table's Select method.You may pass their name's as how they are represented on your struct, or their column represented by the fields `db` tag.
+To select only certain columns from a table, you may pass their names to your table's Select method.
+You may pass their names as how they are represented on your struct, or their column represented by the field's `db` tag.

 ```go
 users, err := Users.Select("id", "first_name").All()
 ```

-To filter the results returned, use your tables Where method.
+To filter the results returned, use the Where method.
 Currently, the Where method only accepts strings, replacing all binding charaters (`?`) with the additional arguments supplied.
 Columns listed within the formatter string must be as they appear in the database.

 ```go
 users, err := Users.Where("first_name = ?
 AND email LIKE ?", "Jon", "%@example.com").All()